 Illy’s research shows that espresso is a beverage brewed at 7-11 bars of pressure, with water temperature between 194 and 203 F (without temperature loss from a cold coffee handle, etc).
 Even if the AeroPress had the organoleptic features of espresso, and the appearance of espresso, I don’t think it is within these parameters.

-If you do go the “espresso-like” route, you can experiment with using less water, a finer grind, and a shorter brewing time.
+If you go the “espresso-like” route, you can experiment using less water, a finer grind, and a shorter brewing time.

 The Most Forgiving Brewing Method Ever

-I’ve tried many different methods for brewing coffee and none of them are as forgiving as the AeroPress.
-You can brew using a wide range of grinds, temperatures, and dosages and still make excellent coffee.
-You can even flip it upside down and it excels.
+I’ve tried many different methods for brewing coffee; none are as forgiving as the AeroPress.
+You can brew using various grinds, temperatures, and dosages and still make excellent coffee.
+You can even flip it upside down, and it excels.

 Resources